 - Employee contributions: Eligible employees may elect to make voluntary pretax contributions in any whole percentage from 1% to 30% of eligible earnings.
 Eligible employees may also make a supplemental election to contribute additional pretax contributions of 1% to 90% of their net pretax pay.
-Section 402(g) of the Internal Revenue Code limits the amount of pretax 401(k) contributions to a maximum of \$16,500 in 2011.
+Section 402(g) of the Internal Revenue Code (the "Code") limits the amount of pretax 401(k) contributions to a maximum of \$17,000 in 2012.
 Lower limits may apply to certain highly compensated participants if the Plan does not pass certain nondiscrimination tests required by law.
-Section 415(c) of the Internal Revenue Code limits the total amount of contributions from all qualified defined contribution retirement plans to the lesser of 100% of annual compensation or \$49,000. - Employer contributions: Currently United contributes 0% to 3%, depending on the status of the employee, of participants' considered earnings.
+Section 415(c) of the Code limits the total amount of contributions from all qualified defined contribution retirement plans to the lesser of 100% of annual compensation or \$50,000. - Employer contributions: Currently United contributes 3% of participants' considered earnings.
 The participant is not required to contribute to the Plan to receive this direct employer contribution.
-Additionally, United contributes an amount equal to 100% of a participant's 401(k) contributions up to 3% of the participant's earnings. - Profit sharing: United has an annual profit sharing award for eligible employees.
-The AFA has elected that flight attendants receive any awards as an employer contribution to their 401(k) plan.
-The total profit sharing pool for United is based on 15% of annual adjusted pretax earnings.
-An earnings threshold of \$10 million is required to trigger the award.
-To be eligible, an employee must have been employed before January 1 of the calendar year in which a profit sharing award is earned.
-Each eligible employee receives a pro rata share of the total pool based on the ratio of the employee's considered earnings to the total for all eligible employees.
-These contributions are paid approximately three months after the end of the year.
-During the year 2011, UCHI reached the earnings threshold resulting in a contribution of \$24,237,329 to the Plan in 2012.
-This amount is recorded as contribution receivable by the Plan as of December 31, 2011. - Voluntary pretax catch-up contributions: Participants age 50 or older, at any time during the Plan year, can make additional pretax catch-up contributions to the Plan.
+Additionally, United contributes an employer matching contribution amount equal to 100% of a participant's 401(k) contributions up to 3% of the participant's earnings. - Profit sharing: United has an annual profit sharing award for eligible employees.
+Through 2011, the AFA elected that flight attendants receive any awards as an employer contribution to their 401(k) plan.
+The total profit sharing pool for United was based on 15% of annual adjusted pretax earnings.
+An earnings threshold of \$10 million was required to trigger the award.
+To be eligible, an employee must have been employed before January 1 of the calendar year in which a profit sharing award was earned.
+Each eligible employee received a pro rata share of the total pool based on the ratio of the employee's considered earnings to the total for all eligible employees.
+These contributions were paid approximately three months after the end of the Plan year. - As a part of the collective bargaining agreement with the AFA, profit sharing awards were no longer funded directly to an employee's 401(k) plan for the 2012 profit sharing award.
+As such, beginning in the 2012 plan year, the profit sharing amount is no longer recorded as a contribution receivable by the Plan. - Voluntary pretax catch-up contributions: Participants age 50 or older, at any time during the Plan year, can make additional pretax catch-up contributions to the Plan.
 This catch-up contribution is available only to the extent the participant has contributed the maximum amount of 401(k) contributions permitted under the Plan and the participant has not exceeded the annual catch-up contribution limit.
-For calendar year 2011, the maximum catch-up amount is \$5,500. - Rollover contributions: Participants may elect to roll over money into the Plan from certain other qualified employer plans or qualified Individual Retirement Account ("IRA").
+For calendar year 2012, the maximum catch-up amount is \$5.500. - Rollover contributions: Participants may elect to roll over money into the Plan from certain other qualified employer plans or qualified Individual Retirement Account ("IRA").
 The Plan will not accept a rollover of after-tax contributions.
-For the year ended December 31, 2011, \$168,909 was transferred from other qualified plans as rollovers under the Internal Revenue Code Sections 402(c) and 408(d).
+For the year ended December 31, 2012, \$979,862 was transferred from other qualified plans as rollovers under the Code Sections 402(c) and 408(d).

 Investment Funds.
-Upon enrollment in the Plan, participants may direct their contributions and any employer-matching contributions to any of the 20 of investment options which include mutual funds, common/collective trusts, and separately managed accounts.
+Upon enrollment in the Plan, participants may direct their contributions and any employer-matching contributions to any of the investment options which include mutual funds, common/collective trusts, and separately managed accounts.
 Certain of the separately managed accounts hold investment contracts.
-For further information related to investment options refer to Note 3, Investment in Master Trust.
+For further information related to investment options refer to Note 3 of this report.